jammmo/serene/mkdocs/docs/04_Collections.md

 ## Arrays

 An array is a fixed-length sequence elements, where all of the elements are the same type.
-Indexing an array always returns an Optional, because the index used may be outside of the valid range of indexes.
-If the index is invalid, the indexing operation will return `undefined`.
+If the index is invalid, the indexing operation will return `undefined`, which is a special value (actually, it's not a value) that will be introduced later, in the Expressing Nothing section.

+You specify what the types of elements are by using generics.
+We'll explain more about generics later, but for now it suffices to say that you put the type of the elements in square brackets.
+So `Array[Float]` would be an array of floating-point numbers.

 ```serene
 function binarySearch(u: Array[Int], x: Int) -> Int {